ArthurSonzogni/chromiumos-platform2/metrics/README.md

   and installed into the sysroot libdir (e.g. `$SYSROOT/usr/lib/`).
 By default `-lmetrics` links against `libmetrics.so`, which is preferred.

+- Make sure `/var/lib/metrics` is writable by the daemon.
+For example, if you are using libmetrics in a daemon, you can achieve this by adding `-b /var/lib/metrics,,1` to the `minijail0` command that starts the daemon.

 - To access the metrics library API in the module, include the `<metrics/metrics_library.h>` header file.
 The file is installed in `$SYSROOT/usr/include/` when the metrics library is built and installed.